CraftomeCJ/learningJournal/May2022/learningJournal20220510.md

 =>Did I spend time on important tasks that will help accelerate my career?

 These questions will help me review and unlock areas of improvement (which will be never-ending) in my life, career and work.
 This step can feel uncomfortable and requires self-awareness and review. -->
-- Try to code with lesser research and reference, fail to learn, next 4 week to train myself yellow duck methods.
+- Try to code with lesser research and reference, embrace learning through failures, next 4 week to train myself yellow duck methods.
 - Code with think aloud methods.
 - Time Management
   - Where is the balance between learn, work, life and rest.